hughlilly/tbcc-db/README.md

 This should install all dependencies, seed data from the `data.zip` file, and start the Strapi server.

 You will need to create an admin user.
 You do not have to use a real email address, but you will have to create a password (minimum 8 characters, at least one uppercase (A-Z), at least one lowercase (a-z), and at least one digit (0-9)).

+## Deployed version

+This database is deployed to Render, and its data is consumed by the Remix site at <http://tbcc.onrender.com>.
+(See source repo at <https://github.com/hughlilly/tbcc>)

 ## Contact